Baqend/guide/src/topics/wordpress/index.md

 If you want to change the Baqend account, head over to the *Account* tab and click on “Log Out”.

-Now, you can choose between *Speed Kit* and *Hosting* to use for your WordPress blog:
+Now, you can choose *Speed Kit* to use for your WordPress blog:

 - Use [Speed Kit](#speed-kit) if you want to accelerate your existing WordPress blog and handle scalability on your own.
   This is easy to use and you will be set-up and done in seconds!